ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

   `python2`.
 On CentOS 7, `python` corresponded to `python2`.
 Note
   that Python 2 reached its EOL on 2020-01-01.

 * Self Compiled Software : If you have compiled software to run from your home directory, depending on how the libraries are linked, it may need to be recompiled to function in Rocky 8.
-In addition, **software compiled on Rocky 8 nodes may NOT function on CentOS 7 nodes**.
-If you do compile or recompile software on the Rocky 8 dev nodes, be sure to send jobs which include that software ONLY to Rocky 8 nodes using the `-l rocky8=TRUE` flag.
+In addition, **software compiled on Rocky 8 nodes may _not_ function on CentOS 7 nodes**.
+If you do compile or recompile software on the Rocky 8 dev nodes, be sure to send jobs which include that software _only_ to Rocky 8 nodes using the `-l rocky8=true` flag.

 ## Try Rocky 8